 Bad Timing opened with a great amount of controversy, due chiefly to its distributor’s renouncement of any affiliation.
 Popular with European audiences — it is a quintessentially European film — it inevitably tanked in America.
 Art Garfunkel’s casting in the role of Alex is surely of some blame.
 He is cohesively insecure, unsexy, and out of place, nothing to admire, and precisely appropriate as Alex.
 Like the wide tonal shifts that distinguish this film, Garfunkel’s presence in the film elicits some perception of sensitivity or openness to the role; when Alex does not demonstrate these traits, his utility in further displacing the viewer’s anticipation is manifested.

 Bad Timing’s chief exhibition, finally, is its very medium.
 Throughout, one is made aware of the techniques that serve to enhance the frustration and despair shared between Alex and Milena: the associative cuts and long forward zooms are incessant; reprisals of excerpts from the soundtrack are intense and unexpected (namely, the piano-driven bridge from “Who Are You”); and voice-overs score action that occurs at a different time.
 Nothing really fits together here, and nothing should.
-Intense and tumultuous, Bad Timing is the resulting offspring of a misguided, under-thought and passionate affair: scarred and broken, a kaleidoscope of painful memories.
+Intense and tumultuous, Bad Timing is the remainder of a misguided, under-thought and passionate affair: scarred and broken, a kaleidoscope of painful memories.